Cyber liability insurance

 First-party coverage pays for the costs that directly impact your business.
-This coverage can sometimes be added to your general liability insurance.
-Check with your insurance agent.
-This coverage is recommended for any business that collects credit card information.
+Sometimes this coverage can be added to your general liability insurance.
+As always, check with your insurance agent.
+And this coverage is recommended for any business that collects credit card information.
 If you are storing credit card information, it’s essential!

 First party coverage pays for:

 - Notifying your customers/clients/patients of the data breach.
-Failure to provide legally required notification may result in expensive fines and penalties.
+In fact, failure to provide legally required notification may result in expensive fines and penalties.

 - Hiring an expert to investigate the breach, repair any security holes in your system, and assist you with regulatory compliance.